chowjx/BIA4-ICA1/Classification/readme.md

 ## Additional Notes
 - Ensure you have access to Kaggle and can utilize GPU for the training and testing process.
-- Regularly check and update file paths and environment settings to match your requirements.
+- Regularly check and update file paths and environment settings to match your requirements, especially when you use your own devices, instead of Kaggle.